-24. The PRA will supervise a large number of very diverse deposit-takers, whose contribution to, and potential impact on, the UK economy is significant.

-25. In total the PRA will supervise around a thousand deposit-takers - some 330 banks, 50 building societies and 600 credit unions, as well as a small number of investment firms that have the potential to present significant risk to the stability of the financial system.

-26. It will supervise a handful of very large UK-headquartered firms that are both systemically important financial institutions globally and significant to the stability of the financial system domestically.
-And it will supervise many hundreds of credit unions, the majority of which operate in a particular locality.
-It will supervise both mutuals and shareholder-owned firms.

-27. The PRA will supervise UK-headquartered and international firms.
-And the legal structures it will be responsible for supervising will include passported branches
+- 24. The PRA supervises a large number of very diverse deposit-takers, whose contribution to, and potential impact on, the UK economy is significant. - 25.
+In total the PRA supervises around 900 financial groups containing deposit-takers.
+These contain some 240 banks, 50 building societies and 600 credit unions, as well as a small number of designated investment firms that have the potential to present significant risk to the stability of the financial system. - 26.
+It supervises a handful of very large UK-headquartered firms that are both systemically important financial institutions globally and significant to the stability of the financial system domestically.
+And it supervises many hundreds of credit unions, the majority of which operate in a particular locality.
+It supervises both mutuals and shareholder-owned firms. - 27.
+The PRA supervises UK-headquartered as well as international firms from around 60 countries.
+The legal structures it is responsible for supervising include passported branches from within the European Economic Area (EEA), branches from other countries and UK-owned subsidiaries of international firms, including some that are systemically relevant in their own right. - 28.
+Some prudential issues are common to all these firms.
+All undertake maturity transformation and are levered,

+Box 1

-Box 1 The PRA's Threshold Conditions
+The PRA's Threshold Conditions

 The Threshold Conditions are the minimum requirements that firms must meet at all times in order to be permitted to carry on the regulated activities in which they engage.
-Firms will need to meet both the PRA-specific and FCA-specific Threshold Conditions.
-This box sets out the draft PRA-specific Threshold Conditions that will apply for banks, building societies, credit unions and designated investment firms.(1)
+PRA-authorised firms need to meet both the PRA-specific and FCA-specific Threshold Conditions.
+This box reproduces the PRA-specific Threshold Conditions that apply for banks, building societies, credit unions and designated investment firms.(1)